Commercial Mortgage Broker Brisbane

 What DSCR do lenders look for on Brisbane commercial loans?

-Do Brisbane commercial loans have annual reviews and covenants?
+Do Brisbane commercial loans usually have covenants or annual reviews?

-How long does a Brisbane commercial loan approval take?
+How long can a commercial approval take in Brisbane?

-Can I refinance a Brisbane commercial property and cash out?
+Can I refinance a Brisbane commercial property and release equity?

 Can an SMSF buy commercial property in Brisbane with finance?